denoland/deno/docs/getting_started/installation.md

 To test your installation, run `deno --version`.
 If this prints the Deno version to the console the installation was successful.

+Use `deno help` to see help text documenting Deno's flags and usage.
+Use `deno help <subcommand>` for subcommand-specific flags.

 ### Updating

 To update a previously installed version of Deno, you can run `deno upgrade`.